Become a coach

 Stay involved in your sport while supporting your community.

 Coaches play a key role in New Zealand’s sporting community.
 Coaching is a great way to express your passion for sport and to enrich the lives of New Zealanders.
 It's exciting and satisfying, and will help you stay actively involved.
 There are lots of ways to start.
 For example:

 Sometimes the best way to get started in coaching is to assist another coach.
 In particular, most school and club coaches will be glad for some coaching help.
 To find your nearest club or school, contact your regional sports trust (RST).

 What do I need to know to become a coach?

 A good way to start to learn about coaching is to complete the following interactive, introductory modules that are hosted on the Greater Auckland Coaching Unit (GACU) website:

-- Coaching Starter Pack - includes tips on the role of the coach, communication and how to run a practice session.
+- Get started in coaching - includes tips on the role of the coach, communication and how to run a practice session.

 - Safety Net - includes ideas on how to create a safe environment for the kids (or adults) you coach.